 Rabbi Weisz’s gratitude for his grandparents’ survival is palpable.
 Though they merited to rebuild their lives in dignity, he lives with the knowledge that tens of thousands of others, especially in Israel, are not as fortunate.
 “Poverty and loneliness is a very real and serious problem facing tens of thousands of survivors,” he noted.
 “For many, they are their family’s only survivor.
 Additionally, not everyone was able to have children following the war.”

-With the anniversary of Kristallnacht upon us, Breaking Israel News and Israel365 have launched a Holocaust fundraising campaign to ease the burden on Holocaust survivors.
+With the anniversary of Kristallnacht upon us, Israel365 has launched a Holocaust fundraising campaign to ease the burden on Holocaust survivors.
 Donated funds will be given to survivors living in Israel in order to help them have proper food, living conditions and needed medical care.

 “The urgency of this campaign is real,” expressed Rabbi Weisz to Breaking Israel News.
 “With the aging of the survivor population, it is estimated that each passing day nearly 40 survivors die.
 We must help them live out their final years in dignity and never forget that they suffered enough in their early years.”